fenomas/glsl-projectron/README.md

 * Doesn't detect most error cases (just whether WebGL is supported)
 * Library treats input images as if they were square.
 To use for other aspects, just run it normally and change the aspect of the canvas you use to display the results.
 Example files could be updated to do this..
-* Example client hard-codes the target image, so right now you can't specify your own without running it locally
 * Viewer displays garbage in Firefox for Android?

-*Pull requests welcome!*

 ##### Note:
 It's not at all clear to me that the algorithm here (and in the [blog][alsing] I got the idea from) is truly a "genetic" algorithm, but I'm deferring to the source material on terminology.
 There's no formal genome, I just have a data structure that I perturb once per generation and compare to its parent.